department-of-veterans-affairs/va.gov-vfs-teams/content/01-Why-use-this-playbook-and-platform/01-As a VA business owner.md

+---
+title: The Case for Business Owners
+label: As a Business Owner
+---

 I can use the Playbook and the modern platform to…

 - Back up project prioritizations with user research and analytics